aji/libunicorn/README.md

 This project is licensed under the MIT license, contained in the COPYING file.

+# Support

+The official libunicorn channel is irc.staticbox.net #alicorn

 # Dependencies

 libunicorn currently depends only on libmowgli-2.
 Although libunicorn only